duggytuxy/Data-Shield_IPv4_Blocklist/README.md

 - **SQL Injection**: Attempts at SQL injection.
 - **Web App Attack**: Attempts to probe for or exploit installed web applications such as a CMS like WordPress/Drupal, e-commerce solutions, forum software, phpMyAdmin and various other software plugins/solutions.
 - **Web Spam**: Comment/forum spam, HTTP referer spam, or other CMS spam.
 - **Bad Web Bot**: Webpage scraping (for email addresses, content, etc) and crawlers that do not honor robots.txt.
-Excessive requests and user agent spoofing can also be reported here.
+Excessive requests and user agent spoofing can also be reported here, etc.

 ## Production lists